mesosphere/marathon/docs/docs/networking.md

 Mesos CNI provides a special `mesos-bridge` that application containers are attached to.
 When using the Docker containerizer, this translates to the Docker "default bridge" network.

+**Notes**:

-*NOTE*: All network modes are supported for both the Mesos and Docker containerizers.
+- All network modes are supported for both the Mesos and Docker containerizers.
+- The `Network.name` parameter is only supported with `container` networking.

 ### Usage: